whofman/archpi/README.md

 # ArchPi

-ArchPi is an ArchLinux server on a Raspberry Pi 2 with the followind components installed:
+ArchPi is an ArchLinux server on a Raspberry Pi 2 with the following components installed:

 - Python 3.4
 - PyGreen server